Matty9191/dns-domain-expiration-checker/README.md

 google.com                 MARKMONITOR INC.                2020-09-14 00:00:00   1147
 </pre>

-To generate an e-mail when a domain is about to expire you can pass a single domain nad threshold to the script:
+To generate an e-mail when a domain is about to expire you can pass a domain and threshold to the script:

 <pre>
 $ dns-domain-expiration-checker.py --domainname prefetch.net --email --expiredays 90
 </pre>

-Or you can define multiple domains in a file and pass that as an argument:
+This will generate an e-mail if the domain prefetch.net is set to expire in the next 90-days.
+You can also add several domains and expiration intervals to a file and pass that as an argument to the script:

 <pre>
 $ cat domains